c3lang/c3docs-old/docs/allfeatures.md

 7. The `@ensure` directive is evaluated at exit - if the return is a result and not an optional.
 8. `return` can be used as a variable identifier inside of `@ensure`, and holds the return value.
 9. `@return!` optionally lists the errors used.
 This will be checked at compile time.
-10. `@checked` does a compile time check that the expression is valid, this is used with macros and generic modules.
-11. `@pure` says that no writing to globals is allowed inside and only `@pure` functions may be called.
+10. `@pure` says that no writing to globals is allowed inside and only `@pure` functions may be called.

 ## Benchmarking